 The term “gateway theory” was coined during anti-drug campaigns in the 1980s, when anti-drug propaganda was at its greatest.
 It is potentially the response to earlier studies that were conducted on rats.
 These studies showed that using cannabis in their earlier lives predisposed them to self-administering nicotine, morphine and heroin.
 The findings of these studies lead scientists to believe that the human reward system was also affected the same way anatomically, causing the kind of lasting effect that alters a person’s choices in the future.

-In 2014, it was published by Dr Jodi Gilman that only a small amount of marijuana use is enough to cause “exposure-dependent alterations of the neural matrix of core reward systems”, especially in the case of a young user.
+In 2014, it was published by Dr Jodi Gilman that only a small amount of cannabis use is enough to cause “exposure-dependent alterations of the neural matrix of core reward systems”, especially in the case of a young user.
 This is an example of the research some scientists are presenting that still support the gateway theory.
 However, more and more literature is appearing to say that there are many other factors that play a role in harder drug use.
 Furthermore, the more discretionary power we bring when we read research, the more we find the holes that exist in these studies.
 Other scientists have pointed out problems with Gilman’s study, showing that results can be manipulated just to prove a certain point.

 Other causes of hard drug use